justinsola/justinsola.github.io/gun_desirability.md

 Use the slider to show how desirable this gun is to you:
 ```

-Other options: no value is shown to the participant, a response is 'requested' rather than 'forced', and the mobile-friendly option is checked.
+Other Qualtrics options: no value is shown to the participant, a response is 'requested' rather than 'forced', and the 'mobile-friendly' option is checked.

 ### 2) JavaScript code